Short read: Forging, Breaking & Burying the Chains. The stuff of this Tour du Jour.

 If you can’t make the regularly scheduled, just-turn-up, public Slavery & the City walk do think about booking one as a private tour.
 If you go private you can have the Slavery & the City Walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
 And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) “fit” is well-nigh perfect.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at email@example.com and we’ll set it up and make it happen for you.
+Ring Fiona or Peter or Niamh or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

 A private London Walk makes a thoughtful and unusual gift – be it a birthday or anniversary or graduation or Christmas present or whatever.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.